- Allergies and Air Pollution's Effect on Health

 - Bacteria (0.35-10 microns)

-HEPA filters are able to remove all of the contaminants above because they are larger than 0.3 micron.
+HEPA filters are able to remove all of the contaminants in the chart listed previously because they are larger than 0.3 microns.
 HEPA filters alone do not capture chemicals, fumes, and cigarette smoke because their microns are smaller than 0.3.
 This is why it is important to purchase a HEPA air filter that includes an activated carbon filter that will capture these allergens that the HEPA cannot.

 - Removes dust, pollen, mold spores, dust mites, and other allergens.